grafana/agent/docs/sources/flow/setup/deploy-agent.md

 # Deploying Grafana Agent

 Grafana Agent is a flexible, vendor-neutral telemetry collector.
-This flexibility means that the Agent doesn’t enforce a specific deployment topology but can work in multiple scenarios.
+This flexibility means that Grafana Agent doesn’t enforce a specific deployment topology but can work in multiple scenarios.

-This page lists common topologies used for deployments of Grafana Agent, when to consider using each, issues that users may run into, as well as scaling considerations.
+This page lists common topologies used for deployments of Grafana Agent, when to consider using each topology, issues you may run into, and scaling considerations.

 ## As a centralized collection service
-Deploying the Grafana Agent as a centralized service is recommended for collecting application telemetry.
-This allows a smaller set of agents to coordinate service discovery, collection, and remote writing.
+Deploying Grafana Agent as a centralized service is recommended for collecting application telemetry.
+This topology allows you to use a smaller number of agents to coordinate service discovery, collection, and remote writing.

 ![](../../../assets/deploy-agent/centralized-collection.png)